Towards SMT Solver Stability via Input Normalization: Approximating a Normalization Algorithm

-As a first step towards a general practical algorithm for normalization, we describe a heuristic procedure designed to handle two of the four scrambling operations: shuffling and renaming.
+As a first step towards a general practical algorithm for normalization, we describe a heuristic procedure designed to handle two of the four mutations: shuffling and renaming.
 We leave the handling of the other operations to future work.
-We expect that adding support for normalizing antisymmetric operator replacement will be straightforward (as described above), while normalizing commutative operand swapping will be more challenging.
-Note that shuffling and renaming are also the two operations used to mutate benchmarks in the Mariposa work (the closest related work).
-Our algorithm consists of 3 main steps: \begin{enumerate} \item Sorting the assertions \item Renaming all symbols \item Sorting the assertions again \end{enumerate}
+We expect support for normalizing antisymmetric operator replacement to be straightforward (as described above), while normalizing commutative operand swapping will be more challenging.
+Note that shuffling and renaming are also the two operations used to mutate benchmarks in the Mariposa work (the closest related work)~\cite{Zhou2023}.
+We describe our algorithm at a conceptual level here, and discuss several optimizations necessary to make it work well in practice in~\Cref{sec:optimization}.
+Our algorithm consists of three steps: ($i$) Sorting the assertions; ($ii$) Renaming all symbols; and ($iii$) Sorting the assertions again.
+In the rest of this section, we discuss these steps in detail.